Nabaraj222/React-APP/README.md

 10. Now login with the user which is created just before
 11. Authorize that user with Bearer 'token'
 12. Create a new person once the user is authorized
+13. Client side library are written in React
+14. Go to ClientApp folder then go to src folder, there you will find all the react page libraries